chelsea-designs/bird-search-and-rescue/README.md

 #### Packages Used

-* VS Code was used to develop the site
+* Gitpod was used to develop the site
 * Git was utilised for version control and transferring files between the code editor and the repository
 * GitHub was utilised for storing the files for this project
-* Balsamiq was utilised to develop wireframes for the site from which the design was based
+* Figma was utilised to develop wireframes for the site from which the design was based
-* Adobe Illustrator was used to adapt images for use within the site.
+* Affinity Photo was used to adapt images for use within the site.
-* Figma was used to develop the database schema during development - I used this instead of a DB app due to the ease with which to document the actual field types rather than some of the online apps which don't include fields that are available.
+* GraphViz was used to develop the database schema during development - I used this instead of a DB app due to the ease with which to document the actual field types rather than some of the online apps which don't include fields that are available.

 #### Resources Used